A root canal is a dental treatment to treat infection in the centre of a tooth before it spreads and causes an abscess.

 - A persistent or recurring pimple on the gums

 What happens during the procedure?

 A root canal requires one or more dentist surgery visits and can be performed by a dentist or endodontist.
 An endodontist is a dentist who specialises in the causes, diagnosis, prevention and treatment of diseases and injuries of the human dental pulp or the nerve of the tooth.
-The choice of which type of dentist to use depends to some degree on the difficulty of the root canal procedure needed in your particular tooth and the general dentist's comfort level in working on your tooth.
+The choice of which type of dentist to use depends to some degree on the difficulty of the root canal procedure needed in your particular tooth and the general dentist's confidence level in working on your tooth.
 Your dentist will discuss who might be best suited to perform the work in your particular case.